Linguistic Bibliography

 The Linguistic Bibliography / Bibliographie Linguistique is an annual publication which first appeared in 1949.
 The publication provides comprehensive bibliographical descriptions of publications in theoretical linguistics, with about 20,000 items added per year.
 Since 2002, the database has also been available online, as Linguistic Bibliography Online, and contains data from 1993 onward.

 Overview

 The Linguistic Bibliography covers all disciplines of theoretical linguistics, both general and language specific, from all geographical areas, with the emphasis on lesser-known Indo-European and non-Indo-European languages.
-Both Linguistic Bibliography / Bibliographie Linguistique and Linguistic Bibliography Online are published by Brill Leiden, Netherlands, on the authority of the Permanent International Committee of Linguists and under the auspices of the International Council for Philosophy and Humanistic Studies.
+Both Linguistic Bibliography / Bibliographie Linguistique and Linguistic Bibliography Online are published by Brill Leiden, Netherlands, on the authority of the Permanent International Committee of Linguists and under the auspices of the International Council for Philosophy and Human Sciences.
 As of 1993, the online edition contained all entries of the printed volumes, with new records added on a monthly basis.
 Annual volumes of the Linguistic Bibliography are still published in print.